Dr Elaine Ferguson

 - 8 prizes awarded to PhD students under my supervision.

-- Cardiff Institute for Tissue Engineering & Repair (CITER)
+- Member of the Cardiff Institute for Tissue Engineering & Repair (CITER)

 - Jan 2012 - Jul 2017: Lecturer in Polymer Therapeutics, School of Dentistry, Cardiff, UK.